|Course Length:||3 Years Full-Time|

-- Business Studies at Edge Hill University ranked top in England for personal development and top in the North West for teaching, overall satisfaction, academic support and organisation & management in the National Student Survey 2016;
+- Business Studies at Edge Hill University ranked top in England for personal development and top in the North West for teaching, overall satisfaction, academic support and organisation and management in the National Student Survey 2016;

 - Management Studies at Edge Hill University ranked top in England for personal development and overall satisfaction and in the top two in England for academic support and organisation & management in the National Student Survey 2016;

 - Gain Associate Member status of the Chartered Management Institute (ACMI).